thisdougb/typetastic/README.md

 And second, in a second (not recorded) terminal session I can copy in fake .aws files so I don't show my real credentials.
 This is a nifty use of PAUSE that helps make real use cases in a safe way.
 It avoids having to blur or block-out passwords, etc.

-Just tap a key to resume the bot.
 ```
 # using PAUSE